-Pop star Lady Gaga released a short film for her newest single "G.U.Y." on Saturday (March 22).
-After months of uncertainty over the third single release from the "ARTPOP" album, Gaga returns with a lengthy music video for the Zedd-produced track.
+Pop star Lady Gaga released a short film for her newest single "G.U.Y." on Saturday, Mar.
+22 via Twitter.
+After months of uncertainty over the third single release from the ARTPOP album, Gaga returns with a lengthy music video for the Zedd-produced track.

-The "G.U.Y." short films opens with a flock of suited men taking Lady Gaga's money and running off as she is left behind like a wounded phoenix.
-The titular track from "ARTPOP" plays as she struggles to get on her feet.
-Gaga makes her way to Hearst Castle and experiences a full revival to the song "Venus."
-Now rejuvenated and with "G.U.Y." on deck, she runs the castle with hunky men at her beck and call, a few cast members of "The Real Housewives" as her band and Andy Cohen from "Watch What Happens Live" as Zeus.
+The "G.U.Y." short film opens with a flock of suited men taking Gaga's money and running off as she is left behind like a wounded phoenix.
+The titular track from ARTPOP plays as she struggles to get on her feet.
+Gaga makes her way to Hearst Castle and experiences a full revival to the song "Venus".
+Now rejuvenated and with "G.U.Y." on deck, she runs the castle with hunky men at her beck and call, a few cast members of "The Real Housewives" as her band, and Andy Cohen from "Watch What Happens Live" as Zeus.
 When Gaga is not busting a move, the singer is bent on creating the perfect man using D.N.A. from Michael Jackson, Jesus and Ghandi.
-Extravagant like the past video for "Paparazzi," the lengthy "G.U.Y." clip is a return to form for "Gaga" as she re-centers her art on an engaging storyline that is a real treat on the eyes.
+Extravagant like the past video for "Paparazzi", the lengthy "G.U.Y." clip is a return to form for "Gaga" as she re-centers her art on an engaging storyline that is a real treat on the eyes.

-Lady Gaga's album "ARTPOP" was released in November of last year and it peaked at no. 1 on Billboard's album chart.
+Lady Gaga's album ARTPOP was released in November of last year and peaked at No. 1 on Billboard's album chart.